“Marseille of our Mediterranean”

 The many log houses that have been preserved across the region—one finds them in Highland Park, Skokie, Deerfield, Naperville, and many more towns—are themselves ethnic artifacts, that form of shelter having been adapted by the region’s Brits from Scandinavian models.

-Many groups finding it cheaper to persuade the city council to get a street made an honorary way.
+Statues cost money.
+Many groups are finding it cheaper to persuade the city council to get a street made an honorary way.
 There are many of these signs appended to regulation street signs in Chicago; one such is the one at Clark and Montrose cryptically announcing the presence of “100th/442nd/MIS Way”—it honors the 100th Battalion, the 442nd Regimental Combat Team, and the Military Intelligence Service, which were three of the segregated Japanese American military units that served during World War II.

 Multiculturalists of our day, frustrated in their attempts to create a diverse society here, sometimes create one in an imagined past by offering old Chicago as a model multi-ethnic community.
 Consider the career, living and dead, of Jean Baptiste Pointe du Sable.
 Most accounts describe du Sable as a fur trader from Haiti of mixed blood, the son of French man (possibly a sailor) and a African-born slave woman.
 But the evidence about this, as about so many things about his life, is scant, and some scholars believe it more likely that du Sable was born in Canada of two free black parents.